cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

-Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out slowly, as detailed in {{Section 4.2.3 of RFC8949@-cbor}}).
+Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out, as detailed in {{Section 4.2.3 of RFC8949@-cbor}}).
 In many applications of CBOR today, deterministic encoding is not used at all, as its restriction of choices can create some additional